thaliaarchi/notes/wspace/debugging.md

 Time travel would be very valuable in a Whitespace debugger.
 Are IO instructions the only non-determinism in Whitespace?
 How would its laziness affect this?

+## Omniscient debugging

+Omniscient debugging precalculates the states that make up a program trace and stores them in a database with indexes for efficient querying.

+> With the whole program history recorded and indexed, you can ask questions
+> like “how many times and where this was variable written?”, “which thread
+> freed this chunk of memory?” or even “how was this specific pixel rendered?”.

+This only works with one program trace, but if this was made abstract, to work with all program traces, it could also be used for static analyses, to optimize during compilation.